fpiwowarczyk/Java-Algorithms/README.md

 - size() - return how many items are in queue
 - capacity() - return capacity of queue
 - isEmpty - return true when queue is empty

+## HashMapLinearProbing
+It is Data Structure where values are store in pairs of keys and values.
+You insert key and hashmap produce for it unique value and stores it in array at that index.
+It is super use full.

+### Functions:
+- HashMapLinearProbing(hSize)- constructor of HashMap with initial size of it
+- hashFunction(key) - produces value for key
+- insertHash(key) - inert key into array.
+- deleteHash(key) - find and delete given key
+- displayHashTable() - display every bucket of hashtable.
+Usefull for testing
+- exists(key) - check if key is already in table if it is return its index.
+- doubleTable() - doubleSize of Array
+- checkLoadFactor() - check how much table is filled if it is bigger than 0.7 size will be doubled.
+- isFull() - check if table is full
+- isEmpty() - check if table is empty
+- isTrulyFull() - check if table is full, but it iterates through whole table and check that
+- isTrulyEmpty()- check if table is full, but it iterates through whole table and check that